nasa/refine/README.md

 # Description

-`refine` is a 3D mesh adaptation framework implemented in the C language.
+`refine` is a 3D mesh adaptation tool implemented in the C language.

 # Quick Start Compile from Git Repo and Basic Usage